HawxChen/AndroidApps/README.md

 # AndroidApps
+* These apps and projects were created by two contributors: mborgerson and HawxChen.
-Since that in each folder, demo video and README file are includined, kindly check each folder to know works in detail.
-These apps and projects were created by two contributors: mborgerson and HawxChen.
+* Since that in each folder, demo video and README file are includined, kindly check each folder to know works in detail.

 For example, here is the README.md in BraiNet_Project folder: